cloud-native-toolkit/site-developer-guide/docs/adopting/use-cases/storefront/storefront.md

 ### Deploy the Storefront using Cloud native toolkit

-Follow the below guide for instructions on how to deploy all the microservices of Storefront onto Openshift using Cloud native toolkit.
+Follow the below guide for instructions on how to deploy all the microservices of StoreFront onto Openshift using Cloud native toolkit.

 [Cloud native toolkit - StoreFront Quarkus version](https://cloudnativereference.dev/deployments/cntk-quarkus)